How To Motivate Your Church Volunteers – We Can Do It!

 Do they have all the resources and skills necessary to do their job well?

-Give your volunteers the knowledge they need to succeed at their task.
-Send your worship team to worship leading seminars, sign your sound man up to sound technician training, take your greeting team and visit other churches to see how they do it.
+Send your worship team to a worship-leading seminar, sign your sound man up to sound technician training and take your welcome team to visit other churches to see how they do it.

 Everybody benefits.